nemsac2912/CDAC_Project/README.md

 Implemented the back-end services using Spring Boot, ensuring efficient data handling and smooth operation.

 Utilized MySQL for database management, storing and retrieving data related to users, vehicles, and rental transactions.

+Note: This project requires Node v16.15.1 to be installed on your system.